Home page logo

 datafiles

-Read and parse some of Nmap's data files: nmap-protocols, nmap-rpc, and nmap-services.
+Read and parse some of Nmap's data files: nmap-protocols, nmap-rpc, nmap-services, and nmap-mac-prefixes.

 dns